 However, because of the high costs of shipping personal belongings, it would be better to just purchase certain new items instead of shipping things from home.
 Of course, if you are willing to pay for an item that is worth 80% more than its original cost — as is usually the case with vehicles — then by all means have it shipped.

-Otherwise, you are better off selling it and putting the money to your retirement fund, and sending it to Costa Rica when necessary.
+Otherwise, you are better off selling it, putting the money to your retirement fund, and sending it to Costa Rica when necessary.

 Once everything is all set, it’s time to choose the location where you’ll live and determine what things you can and can’t live without.

 While it’s fine to bring items with sentimental value, bringing all of your items from home won’t be necessary.
 There’s an assortment of personal things and/or household items that you can buy at discount stores.